front-end-intermediate/session-1/readme.md

 for (let i =0; i < navList.length; i++ ){
   navList[i].innerHTML = navItems[i];
 }
+console.log(i)
 ```

 ##Step Two

+Problem: we are using existing `<li>` elements but have fewer of them than there are items in our array.

-Dynamically generate the nav from items in the array.
+Solution: dynamically generate the nav from items in the array.

 * depopulate the nav children: